geluso/react-router-dom-intro/README.md

 Browsers have built in history mechanics.
 You can go **back** and **forward** between pages you've been been to and you can **reload** the page you're on.

-Imagine checking out a cafe using a search engine:
+## Exercise
+Open your browser and read about "Cafe Allegro Seattle" using Google:

 * Go to google.com
 * Search for "cafe allegro seattle"
 * Click on the first Yelp result to check out reviews
+* Click on "See All Photos."
+This should take you to a new page showing a grid of all the photos at once.
+* Hold down your **back** button again.
+You should see the main Yelp page, and the google search results.

 * Go **back** to the search results page
 * Click on the official Cafe Allegro website
-* **Reload** the page to see if they've announced their new coffee yet.
+* Hold down the **back** button and see what's in the history now.

+Browser history mechanics are built for going between different pages.

 These controls make total sense as you traditionally browse web pages.
 It makes sense to go **back** and **forward** between pages for search results, Yelp, and some cafe's official website.

-Browser history mechanics are built for going between different pages.
+Browsers have the back and forward buttons for users.
+These actions are also available to us in JavaScript.
+We can write JavaScript programs that invoke `window.history.back()` and `window.history.forward()`.

 Pages can be all on the same site, or on many different sites.
 Browsing pages on different sites is like using a search engine as above.
 Browsing pages on one